BreHarris0917/gym_Bros/README.md

 ## About the Project

 This will be a fitness tracking application.
+Our website aims at helping people work on their fitness goals.
+Allowing them to record their workouts and save them to their profile.
+Our application also introduces competition with a built in leaderboard of all users.
+As well as a select shop to provide users with an interactive shopping interface.
 The goals of this project include creating:
 - An in-app store with select products.
 - Home page with user profile.
 - A database leaderboard.